communitiesuk/epb-etl/README.md

 ### Test

+**Requirements**

+* Docker
+* docker image `store/oracle/database-enterprise:12.2.0.1`

-Use the following commands to run all or a particular type of test (some tests require docker):
+Use the following commands to run all or a particular type of test:

 ```shell script
 $ make test # run all acceptance and unit tests